 You can also host your own worldwide image transformation service.
-Imaginary is open source software written a Go.
+Imaginary is open source software written in Go.

-You can also tinker together something alike on your cloud infrastructure provider using serverless functions.
+You can also tinker together something like this on your cloud infrastructure provider using serverless functions.
 On AWS there is some Serverless Image Handler glue.

-Are image transformations services are worth the money and the efforts?
+Are image transformations services worth the money and the effort?

-You should definitely look into this when you are running a successful e-commerce site.
-Sometimes using such a service can be a economic choice: pay some more for the image service while paying less for the web hosting itself.
+You should definitely look into this if you are running a successful e-commerce site.
+Sometimes using such a service can be an economic choice: pay some more for the image service while paying less for the web hosting itself.

 I do a lot of client support for our hosting platform.
 I often get requests for advanced image optimization because people see a bad Lighthouse score or they have read some article like Creating optimized images in Craft CMS.
-That's a reason why I write the blog post.
+That's one of the reasons I wrote this blog post.

-I would also like to see that people are first trying to take full advantage of the tools available before thinking about further optimization.
+I would recommend first trying to take full advantage of the tools available before thinking about further optimization.
 Often the jpg compression level can be set to lower level when images are scaled down.
 Sometimes I see that images are not served in optimal sizes and resolutions.
 Sometimes I see other performance issues that might be fixed first.